stateSpaceRobotics/robot2017/cr17/README.md

-# classic-robot
+# cr17
-This is the repository for the code for the classic robot approach
+This is the folder for the code for cr17